Dog grooming: How to find a good dog groomer near me

 This is perfectly normal but you can help by increasing the frequency of brushing at home in the days leading up to the visit to the groomer’s.

-Also, consider taking your dog for a walk near the groomer’s salon so that you he or she builds up familiarity and confidence.
+Also, consider taking your dog for a walk near the groomer’s salon.
+This will help them to become more familiar with the area and smells.

 Tell the groomer about your dog and his or her needs.

 Talk about the temperament, likes and dislikes and any health issues he or she has.
-If you have any concerns about your dog’s health – if you’ve found a lump on the skin, for instance – make sure you tell the groomer about it.
+If you have any concerns about your dog’s health – if you’ve found a lump on the skin, for instance – tell the groomer about it.

 Decide whether you will stay with your dog or leave them in the hands of the dog groomer.
 If you plan to leave, keep goodbyes short – hanging around and delaying your exit will not help.

-That’s why it’s important to find a groomer that’s right for you and your pet and then stick with your decision.
+It’s important to find a groomer that’s right for both you and your pet.